gitleaks/gitleaks/README.md

 secretGroup = 4
 ```
 If gitleaks encountered `discord_client_secret = "8dyfuiRyq=vVc3RRr_edRk-fK__JItpZ"`, only the `discord` rule would report a finding because
-the generic rule has `generic` in the rule's `id`.
+the generic rule has the string `generic` somewhere in the rule's `id`.
 If a secret is encountered and both a `generic` and non-generic rule have discovered the same secret, the non-generic
 will be given precedence.

 ## Exit Codes